dalbergasia/Covid-19-Model/README.md

 ### _A note on the overall Error term_

-**Including multiple data feeds:** While, reported number of CoVID-19 deaths can be one of the most reliable data feeds, in a country such as Singapore with only 4 deaths3, it may also lack any statistical power.
+**Including multiple data feeds:** While, reported number of CoVID-19 deaths can be one of the most reliable data feeds, in a country such as Singapore with only 4 deaths<sup id="a3">[3](#f1)</sup>, it may also lack any statistical power.
 On the other hand, large number of daily identified cases can provide the required statistical power but may also be under-reported.
 To solve for this, we estimate overall error terms by assigning pre-specified weights to the normalised version of respective errors in the two data feeds.
 These weights reflect our preference (and trust) for the data feed to be used in fitting the curve.
 Overall Error term is given by:

 <img src="https://github.com/dalbergasia/Covid-19-Model/blob/master/images/error%20function.jpg" width="900">